kintsugi-programmer/kintsugi-stack-dsa-cpp/THEORY/README.md

     - **Unbalanced Trees:**
         - A tree might not be balanced; for instance, it could be a long string of nodes resembling a linked list.
         - In an unbalanced tree, you cannot go "halfway" between nodes, and the search may not eliminate half the possibilities with each step.
-        - In the worst case, the time complexity for an unbalanced BST is Big $O(n)$.
+        - In the worst case, the time complexity for an unbalanced BST is Big `O(n)`.
     - **General Complexity:**
-        - Technically, the time complexity of a search is Big $O(h)$, where $h$ is the height of the tree.
+        - Technically, the time complexity of a search is Big `O(h)`, where `h` is the height of the tree.
-        - For an imbalanced tree, $h$ equals $n$.
+        - For an imbalanced tree, `h` equals `n`.
-        - For a balanced tree, $h$ equals $\log n$ because the structure is multiplied by two at every level.
+        - For a balanced tree, `h` equals `LOG n` because the structure is multiplied by two at every level.

 - **BST vs. Sorted Arrays**
-    - A common question is why one should use a BST when a sorted array already allows for $\log n$ searches.
+    - A common question is why one should use a BST when a sorted array already allows for `LOG n` searches.
     - The primary downside of sorted arrays is the cost of adding or removing values while maintaining the sorted property.
-    - In an array, removing or adding a value requires shifting all subsequent values, which takes $O(n)$ time.
+    - In an array, removing or adding a value requires shifting all subsequent values, which takes `O(n)` time.
-    - In a binary search tree, both inserting and deleting values can be achieved in $\log n$ time.
+    - In a binary search tree, both inserting and deleting values can be achieved in `LOG n` time.
     - This ability to perform insertions and deletions efficiently while maintaining search speed is the main benefit of using a binary search tree.

 - **Summary Analogy**